cbelwal/Copilot-For-Security/Logic Apps/ISAC-Email-Processing/readme.md

 ### Step 5: Change Email addresses and conditions

-Change the ISAC email receiver and report email addresses as per your environment.
+Change the ISAC email receiver and report email addresses as per your environment in the Outlook trigger and output email .
 Also modify the conditions to detect ISAC emails as required in your environment.

 <br>